hayleynondorf/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
 This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
 It also means avoiding unnecessary complexity and striving for simplicity whenever possible.
 By following these principles, you can create code that not only works well but also stands the test of time."

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always write concise, well-documented code, as this will make it easier for you and others to understand and maintain your project.
+Don't be afraid to ask for help or to learn from your mistakes; this is an essential part of the growth process.
+Finally, always keep up with the latest programming trends and technologies, so you're prepared for whatever challenges may come your way.